 No daydream could compare to the reality.

 It wasn’t long before Rinca island, the closest of the three islands collectively known as Komodo National Park, loomed ahead, the ominously named Crocodile Bay greeting us with a small dock that seemed to be a timeless snapshot of an ancient, mythical place.

 I tried to remember exactly when we went over that secret waterfall into the Land Of The Lost as we disembarked from our boats.
 It was like stepping back in time into a landscape that had not been seen since the Jurassic age, with a rocky climb leading us to a dusty, open Savannah.

 It was a landscape that was fitting for the inhabitants.

-It is a discerning feeling realising you are no longer top of the food chain.
+It is a disconcerting feeling realising you are no longer top of the food chain.

 Keeping our small group at a distance and eventually moving us on with warnings to not get too close, our guides, expertly trained and experienced rangers, gathered everyone at the ranger station and gave a brief talk on safety.
 There was a strong emphasis on not allowing visitors to get too close, as this was the Komodo Dragon’s island.
+This was their home.
+Their lair.
 They roamed free with as little impact from us as possible.